treese41528/LB-CNN/README.md

 Cifar10: https://www.cs.toronto.edu/~kriz/cifar.html
 Cifar100: https://www.cs.toronto.edu/~kriz/cifar.html

+For the ImageNet example you can get the predictions of any image by changing the link to the image given under the name 'img_loc'.

 Running Google Colabatory Notebooks:
-You need to mount the google drive which requires giving permission as in the example https://colab.research.google.com/notebooks/io.ipynb.
+Mount the google drive.
+This requires giving permission as in the example https://colab.research.google.com/notebooks/io.ipynb.
-The provided google collabatory notebooks already have the code for doing this provided you used the correct file structure provided above.
+The provided google collabatory notebooks already have the code for doing this provided you used the correct file structure specified above.